How to Cheat at Holiday Cooking

 128 W. Market St., West Chester

 This local favorite has a deep holiday menu, ranging from the classics to homemade pastas.
 It’s ready to heat and serve, with some exceptions.
-The last day to order for December 23 and 24 delivery is December 18.
+The last day to order for Thanksgiving is November 17.

 120 Coulter Ave., Ardmore